 Even when a company does everything it can to put a good safety plan into motion to minimize the risk of dangerous situations and hazardous work conditions, accidents will still occur.
 If you are injured on the job, you are entitled to workers’ compensation.
 Workers’ compensation is an accident insurance program paid by your employer which may provide you with medical, rehabilitation and income benefits if you are injured on the job.
 These benefits are provided to help you return to work.
 Georgia’s workers’ compensation laws provide for various benefits depending upon the type of accident you have suffered and the extent of injuries you sustained.
 Once a determination is made regarding whether you are totally or partially disabled – and, if partially disabled, whether it is temporary or permanent, the law provides for specific amounts of compensation.
 The benefit amounts are periodically adjusted, as seen in this chart showing the increase in benefit amounts over the years since 2001.
 In the event of a fatal work accident, there are also death benefits payable to surviving dependents.

-The Bader Law Firm, LLC, Will Help You Obtain Real Relief
+Bader Scott Injury Lawyers, Will Help You Obtain Real Relief

 If you have been injured as a result of a workplace accident, you have remedies available to you.
-At the Bader Law Firm, LLC, we have the knowledge and experience you can rely on to help you obtain the relief you deserve.
+At the Bader Scott Injury Lawyers, we have the knowledge and experience you can rely on to help you obtain the relief you deserve.
 We work exclusively in the field of workers’ compensation and have dedicated ourselves to helping victims of work-related incidents recover lost wages, recoup money for medical expenses and obtain compensation for pain and suffering.
-Contact the Bader Law Firm, LLC, today either online or by calling to find out how we can help you.
+Contact Bader Scott Injury Lawyers, today either online or by calling to find out how we can help you.